Sons of Hermann

-The Order of the Sons of Hermann (Orden der Hermannssöhne) is a mutual aid society for German immigrants that was formed in New York City on July 20, 1840, and remains active in the states of Connecticut, California, Ohio, and Texas today.
+The Order of the Sons of Hermann (Orden der Hermannssöhne) is a mutual aid society for German immigrants that was formed in New York City on July 20, 1840, and remains active in Connecticut, California, Ohio, and Texas today.
 Now open to members of any heritage, the order provides low-cost insurance and mutual aid and has historically promoted the preservation of the German language and traditions.

 The organization is named for Hermann the Cherusker, also known as Arminius, a German hero who overthrew his people's Roman oppressors.

 History

-An emblem commonly used by the society in the early 20th century, depicted Hermann (Arminius) with his sword aloft; other common symbols that were used included German oaks and beehives.
+An emblem commonly used by the society in the early 20th century depicted Hermann (Arminius) with his sword aloft; other common symbols that were used included German oaks and beehives.